xHunterW/gutenberg_corpus_analysis/README.md

 # Gutenberg Corpus Analysis

-Implementations of various machine learning models using the [Standard Project Gutenberg Corpus](https://github.com/pgcorpus/gutenberg)
+Comparing various machine learning models for the task of author classification using the [Standard Project Gutenberg Corpus](https://github.com/pgcorpus/gutenberg).
+Currently examining an 80-author classification problem, looking only at authors with at least 30 books and at least 30,000 lines.

 ## Dependencies
 May use features that have not yet been merged upstream on corpus repo, as such requires a copy of our fork of [gutenberg](https://github.com/DeanKW/gutenberg), cloned to the same directory, until a pyproject.toml is written.